KobeW50/ReVanced-Documentation/Reddit-Client-ID-Guide.md

 **b)** The app type is not set to `installed app`.
 Correct the issue [here](https://www.reddit.com/prefs/apps).

 **c)** You accidentally added an extra space when entering the client ID in the ReVanced Manager.
-You must repatch, but you don't need to setup a new client ID.
+You must repatch, but you don't need to set up a new client ID.

 **d)** The `redirect uri` is set for the wrong app.
 Correct the issue [here](https://www.reddit.com/prefs/apps).